Cow Tunnel in Wierden Still Free of Graffiti

 Master of the Beasts

 When I was employed at Royal HaskoningDHV, I was involved in the design of the tunnel, together with my colleague Mari Baauw.
-I had the nice job to “translate” two paintings by Fedor van Kregten into a wall decoration of 30,000 tiles (and I also had the time consuming task to create a working drawing for all those tiles).
+I had the nice job to “translate” two paintings by Fedor van Kregten into a wall decoration of 30,000 tiles.
+And I also had the time consuming task to create a working drawing for all those tiles.

-Bravo to ProRail (responsible for the Dutch railway infrastructure) and to the municipality of Wierden, who chose to make the tunnel more than the cheapest possible concrete trough.
+Bravo to ProRail (responsible for the Dutch railway infrastructure) and to the municipality of Wierden, who chose to make the underpass more than the cheapest possible concrete trough.
 And now that I am giving compliments: also the landscaping, with gabions and a lot of greenery, looks quite good: